Every radio show now has to have at least three marks for its guest hosts.

 Right.

-Um you got it all wrong.
+You got it all wrong.

 So because they're using a service provider, then we have to go to the court and get the FISA warrant in order to be able to do our job.

-But it's not it's not the phone number itself, it's just the fact that it's a U.S. service provider.
+It's just the fact that it's a U.S. service provider.

-No, and I I take your point.
+No, and I take your point.

-So you can be a uh green card holder, or even I understand uh according to some of the debate that Mohammed Atta, who was uh just here on a little flight student visa at uh when he was here in Florida and obviously not doing the full course, he was only learning to take off not out of land and all the rest of it.
+So you can be a green card holder, or even I understand, according to some of the debate, that Mohamed Atta, who was just here on a little flight student visa when he was here in Florida, and obviously not doing the full course.

-So that's a that's a legal definition.
+So that's a legal definition.

-But they don't just sell to US persons.
+But they don't just sell to U.S. persons.

 If you're a Belgian or you're a Fijian, you can buy a cell phone from these companies and use it anywhere you want to use it.

-That's that's basically that was basically the point I was making there.
+That was basically the point I was making there.

 Yeah.

-Right at that point.
+It's an SPI issue at that point.

 Right.

-We care about protecting the nation and that's it.
+We care about protecting the nation, and that's it.

 Mark, thank you for your time.

-And thank and thank you for uh for protecting the nation.
+And thank you for protecting the nation.

 That's the priority.